 This is also another of those back-in-the-day recipes that I’ve had in my files forever.
 They’re a delightful combination of sweet, salty, and crunchy and make a lovely addition to your assortment of more traditional Christmas candies.

 I remember making these with my friend Sandra back in high school.
 Yes indeed, this recipe has stood the test of time.

 Start by dropping some butterscotch chips and peanut butter into a large bowl and microwave those until the chips have melted.
 It only takes 3 or 4 minutes, but be sure to set the microwave to 50% power or you’ll wind up with butterscotch chips that have “seized.”
 Trust me on that.
 Stir the mixture every minute.

 Remove the bowl from the microwave and stir in the peanuts and chow mein noodles.
 I like to use the red-skinned Spanish peanuts for this, but the dry roasted are fine, too.
 Stir until everything is coated very well.

 Then drop the mixture by teaspoonfuls onto waxed or parchment paper.
 Let it sit until completely cooled and firm.
 It may take several hours for the candy to become firm depending on the humidity that day.

-Other easy candy recipes you might enjoy from around the internet:
+Other easy candy recipes you might enjoy: